equivalent/scrapbook2/archive/blogs/2017-04-github-credentials-in-bundler.md

 **development machine:**

-Therefore all that developers in their development machines need to is to:
+Therefore all that developers in their development machines need to do is:

 1. create [personal Github access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)